 First, what’s the deal with bike pricing?
 New bikes can range from sub $500 to in excess of $15,000.
 What do these expensive bikes gain you?

 Second, the higher price will go towards putting higher quality components on the bike.
-This means that the components are often built to perform better, use more premium-feeling materials and last longer.
+This means that the components are often built to perform better, use more premium-feeling materials, and last longer.
 Again, there’s a sweet spot of components that won’t break the bank, but will perform flawlessly and be plenty durable.
-The selection of components, such as drivetrain, is worthy of its own article, so if you’re not sure of what range of components fit your riding, an expert is a great resource.
+The selection of components, such as drivetrain, is worthy of its own article, so if you’re not sure of what range of components fit your riding, be sure to consult a manufacturer.
 These days, bikes and the technology have gotten so good that there are awesome bikes that perform beyond your wildest expectations, but don’t hurt the wallet too bad.
-A Curated expert can help you find you a good choice that rides like a dream without blowing your budget.

 Now, before we get started, here is some lingo that will be used in this article to describe certain attributes of bikes: